When you were a small child, your parents taught you to count

 program reflects the problem statements and its important concepts.
 It

-comes with a concise description of what it computes.
-Examples illustrate
+comes with a concise self-description.
+Examples illustrate this

-its purpose and how it relates to the problem.
+description and relate it back to the problem.
 The examples make sure that

-the future reader knows how and why your code works.
+the future reader knows why and how your code works.
 In short, good

 programming is about solving problems systematically and conveying the